SleekView for Statify

 Saved analytics views

 Pin a view for Blog only or Marketing pages so each team gets the slice they need.
+SEO leads, editors, and product all share the same data with different lenses.

 Audience